ryanw3bb/ml-agents-navigation/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 ## Dependencies
-Make sure you have python 3.6 installed and a virtual environment activated, then install the PyTorch (torch), NumPy and UnityAgents packages which are required to run.
-You can install them using pip:
+Make sure you have python 3.6 installed and a virtual environment activated, then install the required packages torch, numpy and unityagents.
+They can be installed using pip:
 ```
-python3.6 -m pip install torch
+python pip install torch
 ```

 ## Running the Project